facebook/hhvm/hphp/hack/doc/HIPs/int_intish_shape_keys.md

 For example, `$shape['0']`.
-The main problem is potential future issues: while PCRE currently bans named capture groups that start with a number, the syntax for referncing them differs; it appears that it would be possible to remove this restriction without breaking compatibility, *unless* we introduce this syntax.
+The main problem is potential future issues: while PCRE currently bans named capture groups that start with a number, the syntax for referencing them differs; it appears that it would be possible to remove this restriction without breaking compatibility, *unless* we introduce this syntax.